bhauman/react-native-figwheel-bridge/README.md

 ```

 If everything is set up correctly this should launch a phone simulator
-with the native application defined in `index.js` and `App.js`.
+with the RN application defined in `index.js` and `App.js`.

 If you have any problems please consult the React Native
 documentation.
-Actually I really recommend reading all of the React
+Actually, I really recommend reading all of the React
-Native Documentation as it is very well written and will more than
+Native Documentation as it is well written and will more than likely
-likely save you lots of headaches.
+save you lots of headaches.

 If everything is up and running go ahead an close everything so that
-we can setup a ClojureScript application that uses figwheel-main to
+we can setup a ClojureScript application that uses `figwheel-main` to
 support hot reloading and a REPL.

 ## Notes on the React Native build environment

 When you run `react-native run-ios` it launches the metro bundler
-which basically runs `babel` based watcher/compiler process with some
+which basically runs a `babel` based watcher/compiler process with
-specific React Native presets on the `index.js` file.
-This compiles
+some specific React Native presets on the `index.js` file.
+This
-the `index.js` file to a bundle that is loaded by React Native frame
+compiles the `index.js` file to a bundle that is loaded by React
-code that is written in Objective-C.
+Native framework code that is written in Objective-C.

 You can see the Native code that loads the bundle in
 `ios/MyAwesomeProject/AppDelegate.m`.

-The main point here is that in terms of relating to ClojureScript and
+> The important thing to note about this, is that in terms of relating
-its tools, a React Native project is simply JavaScript that gets
+> to ClojureScript and its tools, a React Native project is simply
-loaded into a React Native host environment.
+> JavaScript that gets loaded into a React Native host environment.

 Our goal is to get our compiled ClojureScript into the RN host
 environment and establish a REPL connection so that we can get